 “Hands where we can see them,” Jericho called out.
 “Now!
 Flint, get your hands in the air.”

 Havilland focused on the subject and waited.
 This could go about a million different ways and he needed to be prepared.
 He studied the man’s eyes and knew the instant he made his decision.
 Everything happened in the blink of an eye.
 Flint spun his wife around to face him and pulled a pistol from underneath his shirt.
 Havilland could hear yelling, could see the fear on the woman’s face, the determination and anger on the man’s.
 Flint started to raise the weapon, to aim it at his wife, and Havilland fired.
 The loud boom of the rifle echoed through the still mountain air.
 The bullet cut through the air and found its mark.
-Flint went down, dropped his own weapon as he hit the old, stained, wooden porch.
+Flint went down and dropped his own weapon as he hit the old, stained, wooden porch.

 Tiana screamed, realized she was free and ran.